ontodev/robot/docs/export.md

       --sort "LABEL|SubClass Of" \
       --export results/nucleus-sorted.csv

-In the example above, the rows are first sorted on the `LABEL` field, and then sorted by `SubClass Of`.
+In the example above, the rows are first sorted on the `NAME` field, and then sorted by `SubClass Of`.
 This means that entities with the same parent will be grouped in alphabetical order.

-If the `--sort` header starts with `*`, the column will be sorted in reverse order.
+If the `--sort` header starts with `^`, the column will be sorted in reverse order.

     robot export --input nucleus_part_of.owl \
       --header "ID|LABEL|SubClass Of" \
-      --sort "*LABEL" \
+      --sort "^LABEL" \
       --export results/nucleus-reversed.csv

 All special keyword columns will include both named OWL objects (named classes, properties, and individuals) and anonymous expressions (class expressions, property expressions).
 When using another object or data property, the values will include both individuals and class expressions (from subclass or equivalent statements) in Manchester syntax.
 When using an annotation property, the literal value will be returned.